 \subsection{Loss Landscape in Gradient-Based Attacks}

-We demonstrate how $k$-WTA affect the attacker's loss landscape in gradient-based attacks.
-Similar to the analysis in~\cite{tramer2017ensemble}, we visualize the attack loss of a model with respect to its input on points $\bm{x}^\prime = \bm{x} + \epsilon_1 \bm{g}_1 + \epsilon_2 \bm{g}_2$, where $\bm{x}$ is a test sample from CIFAR test set, $\bm{g}_1$ is the direction of the loss gradient with respect to the input, $\bm{g}_2$ is another random direction, $\epsilon_1$ and $\epsilon_2$ sweep in the range of [-0.04, 0.04], with 50 samples each.
-This produces a 3D plot with 2500 data points.
+We now empirically unveil why \kwta is able to improve the network's robustness (in addition to our theoretical analysis in \secref{theory}).
+Here we visualize the attacker's loss landscape in gradient-based attacks in order to reveal the landscape change caused by \kwta.
+Similar to the analysis in~\citet{tramer2017ensemble}, we plot the attack loss of a model with respect to its input on points $\bm{x}^\prime = \bm{x} + \epsilon_1 \bm{g}_1 + \epsilon_2 \bm{g}_2$, where $\bm{x}$ is a test sample from CIFAR test set, $\bm{g}_1$ is the direction of the loss gradient with respect to the input, $\bm{g}_2$ is another random direction, $\epsilon_1$ and $\epsilon_2$ sweep in the range of $[-0.04, 0.04]$, with 50 samples each.
+This results in a 3D landscape plot with 2500 data points (\figref{loss}).

 As shown~in \figref{loss}, \kwta models (with $\gamma=0.1$) have a highly non-convex and non-smooth loss landscape.
 Thus, the estimated gradient is hardly useful for adversarial searches.
-This explains why $k$-WTA models can resist effectively gradient-based attacks.
-In contrast, ReLU models have a smooth loss surface, from which adversarial samples can be easily found using gradient descent.
+This explains why $k$-WTA models can effectively resist gradient-based attacks.
+In contrast, ReLU models have a much smoother loss surface, from which adversarial examples can be easily found using gradient descent.

 Inspecting the range of loss values in \figref{loss}, we find that adversarial training tends to compress the loss landscape's dynamic range in both the gradient direction and the other random direction, making the dynamic range smaller than that of the models without adversarial training.
-This phenomenon has already been observed in ReLU networks~\cite{madry2017towards,tramer2017ensemble}.
-Interestingly, $k$-WTA models show a similar behavior (\figref{loss}-a,b).
+This phenomenon has been observed in ReLU networks~\citep{madry2017towards,tramer2017ensemble}.
+Interestingly, $k$-WTA models manifest a similar behavior (\figref{loss}-a,b).
 Moreover, we find that in \kwta models a larger $\gamma$ leads to a smoother loss surface than a smaller $\gamma$ (see \appref{surf} for more details).